 I could go on bike riding adventures and walk up to their natural stream where all their local water I drank is from.
 Make sure you take the time to do this as the views and nature itself is wonderful.

 Kayak’s are available to venture around the resort and also to be able to snorkel too.
 The water is clear and just stunning to swim in.

 An Lam Ninh Van Bay is a retreat where outside the summer holidays no children are allowed.
 As a mother of two, this is the right decision.
 This is a place for adults seeking one on one with each other and nature.
-Opening in late 2019, An Lam Reatreat just near by are building, 3 bedroom villas which offer a private chefs.
+Opening in late 2019, An Lam Retreat just nearby are building, 3 bedroom villas which offer a private chef.

 Even though I had my own private pool, there was nothing better than to swim in the larger an infinity pool overlooking the bay.
 Both day and night I loved doing this and listening to the sound of the water and nature itself.

 Both day and night I was reminded of why An Lam Retreats Ninh Vam Bay is a must-visit.